 A printable PDF of this table is available at: LSC | Restrictions on Grantee Activities and Grantee Use of LSC and Non-LSC Funding

 LSC grants are subject to statutory and regulatory restrictions that prohibit the grantee from performing certain activities and from representing specific categories of clients.
 These restrictions apply to the use of LSC funds and in many situations to a grantee’s use of other funds, such as private funds, charitable donations, and public funds.
 Generally, activities performed with non-LSC tribal funds are not restricted.
-In most states, funds from an interest on lawyers trust account program are public funds.
+LSC treats funds from interest on lawyers' trust account program as public funds.
 This table provides an overview of the major restrictions, but it is not a comprehensive guide to all restrictions and exceptions.
 For more information, please see the LSC regulation regarding the use of non-LSC funds at 45 C.F.R.
 Part 1610.

 Extended restrictions apply to all activities of every LSC grantee using LSC funds, private funds, and federal, state, local or other public funds but not most uses of tribal funds.

 Standard restrictions apply to all uses of LSC funds and most uses of private funds (e.g., private donations, United Way funds, private foundation grants).
 They do not apply to most uses of public funds from state and local governments or other federal grants (subject to the purposes and rules in those grants) and most uses of tribal funds.

 Limited restrictions apply to all uses of LSC funds but not to the use of non-LSC funds.